Tony Hawk: The Man With The $1.4 Billion Name! Burnout, Obsession & Regrets

 TL;DR

-• Burnout taught Tony valuable lessons about balance, sustainability, and the cost of obsession in pursuit of excellence
+• Burnout taught Tony valuable lessons about balance, perspective, and the importance of stepping back from constant pursuit of perfection

 Key Moments